-Don't get me wrong, I really do like reliability, to be able to jump in the car and go to where-ever and back.
-But, in 2002 I finally broke with the mold of consumerism expectation and thought that between the 7 and another British made vehicle I should be able to get around.
-I don't mind carrying tools around, thus a Lotus and another "Lotus-that-Colin-didn't-want" should work fine then.
+I really do appreciate reliability, to be able to jump in the car and go to where-ever and back.
+Yet, in 2002 I finally broke with the mold of consumerism expectation and decided that between the 7 and another British made vehicle I should be able to get around.
+Since I do not mind carrying tools around, a Lotus and another "Lotus-that-Colin-didn't-want" should work well.

 There were issues and we couldn't agree on a price.
 Then 9/11 happened and I lost interest in car shopping.
 A year later I called and they still had it.... the rest is in the picture page below!